Data-aided Underwater Acoustic Ray Propagation Modeling: Simulation Studies

-In Table~\ref{tab:infer_rc}, we present the inferred reflection coefficient curves and phase shift curves for various amount of position measurement error.
+In Table~\ref{tab:infer_rc}, we present the inferred reflection coefficient curves and phase shift curves for various amounts of position measurement error.
 In an ideal scenario with no measurement errors, we can accurately recover the seabed reflection model.
-The modeling errors increase with the amount of position measurement error, as one would expect.
+The modeling errors increase with the amount of position measurement error, with phase of the reflection coefficient being more sensitive to errors than its amplitude.
 The effect of measurement error can be partially mitigated by increasing the size of the training dataset.